Skip to content

 Internships

 An internship experience may be paid or unpaid.
-All students must complete their internship to receive college credit and a grade based on students’ work performance.
 Students may contact employers directly concerning the possibility of an internship or they may work with the Faculty Supervisor of the designated program to secure a work site.
-A few basic requirements that you will need in order to participate in an internship are:

 Benefits of an Internship